mfarsikov/kotlite/docs/index.md

 ```
 Method name does not make sense, all information is taken from annotation, input parameter types (or absence of input parameters)
 and the return type.
-Kotgres knows that return type is a `List` so it expects multiple results.
+kotlite knows that return type is a `List` so it expects multiple results.
 Based on list type parameter `Person` it also knows which fields to extract from the `ResultSet`.

 <details>